-The purpose of this reclamation program was to regrade the refuse piles to stable slopes, and provide proper vegetative cover to minimize Permanent drainage erosion. channels were provided to conduct the surface water off of, and around, Generally, the refuse piles were regraded by excavating back the top portion to original ground while filling the bottom portion to form stable slopes.
+The purpose of this reclamation program was to regrade the refuse piles to stable slopes, and provide proper vegetative cover to minimize Permanent drainage erosion. channels were provided to conduct the surface water off of, and around, the refuse piles.
+Generally, the refuse piles were regraded by excavating back the top portion to original ground while filling the bottom portion to form stable slopes.
 This required keying the toe into the steep hillside.

 The structures consisted of a mine office building and company store with a small warehouse.
 The structures were built in 1917 by the Pocahontas Fuel Company.
-The buildings are substantial being constructed of brick, steel, and concrete.
-It is likely that some asbestos was used the construction asbestos sampling was conducted.
+The buildings are substantial constructed of brick, steel, and concrete.
+It is likely that some was used in asbestos asbestos construction sampling was conducted.